alba1735/tRNAgraph/docs/advanced_usage.md

 - `obs`: Include only these values.
 - `obs_r`: **Reverse** filter (Exclude these values).
 - `var` / `var_r`: The same, applied to variables rather than observations.
+- `order`: explicit category order per `obs` column, replacing the alphabetical default.
+The **first** level listed is also the DESeq2 reference level every fold change is measured against.
+Applied by `analyze build`, or by `analyze order` for an object already built.
+Every level present in the data must be listed.
 - `flags`: one block per command, holding the options that command runs with.
 See below.

 Run `trnagraph tools template --config` to drop a blank `config.template.json` listing every settable key into the current directory.